 For more details on …

-The pieces we have in our house/a full source list, click here.
+- The pieces we have in our house/where we bought things, click here.

 If you have any questions, always feel free to send me an email, too!
 I could talk about house renovations alllll day.